 - A clear vision and mission for the organization

 - Proven and effective business processes

-To outperform and outlast your competition, it’s necessary to place continuous effort on improving performance in each of these five fundamental areas.
+Certainly, to outperform and outlast your competition, continuously improve performance in each of these five fundamental areas.
 Next to sales growth, improved performance in delivering products or services is the single most important focus for a business owner or executive.
-Consider each of the five areas above and where your weakest performance exists, then formulate a simple plan to address this weakness, making it a priority for both yourself and your employees.
+Consider each of the five areas above and where your weakest performance exists.
+Formulate a simple plan to address this weakness, making it a priority for both yourself and your employees.

-On the other hand, if you don’t believe there is need for improvement in any of these areas then just sit back, relax and let the game play out.
-Really, what’s the worst that can happen?
+Furthermore, if you don’t believe there is need for improvement in any of these areas then just sit back, relax and let the game play out.
+As a result, what’s the worst that can happen?

 © Shawn Casemore 2017.
 All rights reserved.